erigontech/erigon/eth/stagedsync/README.md

 **Storage History Index**

 This index stores the mapping from the storage item address to the list of blocks where this storage item was changed in some way.

+**Tx Lookup Index**

+This index sets up a link from the transaction hash to the block number.

 ### Stage 11: [Transaction Pool Stage](/eth/stagedsync/stage_txpool.go)